xaatu/omdb_api/README.md

 ### Loading  -

-Features a loading spinner while data is fetching to show the users progress is being made.
+Features a loading spinner while data is fetching to show the user progress is being made.

 ### Error Handling -

 Error messages if no movie is found.
 With more time I would maybe have it cycle through movie quotes so it fits more with the theme of the website.
-For example "Houston, we have a problem" - followed by the Title of the film, and a brief explanation that the user may try again with a different search.
+For example "Houston, we have a problem" - followed by the title of the film, and a brief explanation that the user may try again with a different search.

 ### Navigation -

 Users can flick between the two screens with ease.
-Admittedly, they may not want or need to in its current state, but it gives me a good starting point to improve on.
+Admittedly, they may not want or need to in its current state, but it gives me a good starting point to improve upon.

 ### Testing -

-For the limited amount of time i've had to work on it, I was only really able to test it briefly on Iphone and Ipad simulators - but from what i've seen the Flutter widgets adapt well to different sized screens
+For the limited amount of time I've had to work on it, I was only really able to test it briefly on IPhone and IPad simulators - but from what I've seen the Flutter widgets adapt well to different sized screens

 ## Updates